dylancraven/blogdown_site/content/_index.md

   {{< figure src="/img/VelodelaNovia.png" link="/img/VelodelaNovia.png" caption="Radal Siete Tazas"  >}}
 {{< /gallery >}}

 We explore drivers of temporal and spatial patterns of biodiversity and biodiversity change and their consequences, mostly in forest and grassland ecosystems.
-We are based in Chile, whose unique geography and climate provide a compelling template to address the following [questions]({{< ref "/page/research" >}}) using an array of approaches, principally functional biogeography, ecology, and synthesis:
+We are based in Chile, whose unique geography and climate provide a compelling template to address the following [questions]({{< ref "/page/research" >}}):

 **i) How do ecological and historical drivers shape biodiversity patterns?**